tkubica12/kubernetes-demo/demo/README.md

 # Demo environment via GitHub Actions
 This demo uses GitHub Actions to orchestrate deployment of infrastructure, application build and applicatio deployment.
-1. Terraform is used to deploy AKS cluster (including monitoring, policy engine and AAD integration), Application Gateway (WAF), PostgreSQL as a Service, Key Vault and other infrastructure components
+1. Terraform is used to deploy AKS cluster (including monitoring, policy engine and AAD integration), Application Gateway (WAF), PostgreSQL as a Service, Key Vault, Service Bus, Event Hub and other infrastructure components
+2. AKS and its components (AAD Pod Identity, Application Gateway Ingress controller, Key Vault FlexVolume) are configured for ManagedIdentity (no Service Principal)
-2. Helm is used to deploy base AKS cluster components such as Ingress controller for App Gw, KEDA, Grafana, Prometheus
+3. Helm is used to deploy base AKS cluster components such as Ingress controller for App Gw, DAPR, KEDA, Grafana, Prometheus
-3. Azure Container Registry is used to build and package todo application
+4. Azure Container Registry is used to build and package applications
-4. Helm is used to deploy application to cluster and expose via ingress
+5. DNS record cloud.tomaskubica.in and *.cloud.tomaskubica.in is preconfigured with CNAME pointing to App Gw public IP - only thing that is done outside of Actions

 # Included compontents
 Currently covered